academe/SagePay/README.md

     // hook of a plugin, assuming you are not using a custom post type to track the transactions.

     $storage->createTable();

+    // The PDO storage table may need upgrading for new releases.
+Call this method to do that:

+    $storage->updateTable();

+    // Note that both createTable() and updateTable() are both specific to the PDO storage model.
+    // You may store your data elsewhere and have your own way of setting up structures and storage.

     // Set the main mandatory details for the transaction.
     // We have: payment type, vandor name, total amount, currency, note to display to user, callback URL.